AngelOsorn/the-game/TERRAINDOC.md

 # Terrain Building Documentation
-We've provided you will tools to generate terrain and customize water, but knowing how to use these tools can be confusing at first glance!
+We've provided you with tools to generate terrain and customize water, but knowing how to use these tools can be confusing at first glance!
 Here you will find documentation on the fields (properties) of the scripts contained within the Map Generator object, as well as documentation on how to customize the water.

 ## Map Generator Documentation
 Inside MainScene, you will find an object called "Map Generator," which is responsible for generating the terrain.
 Map Generator contains three scripts: Map Generator, Map Display, and Asset Placement.
 You only need to be familiar with how to use the Map Generator and Asset Placement scripts; do *not* change any fields inside the Map Display script.